Neo-Nazism in Russia: Ideology

+Historian Leo Klejn identified two opposing tendencies in Russian Slavic neopaganism: the first is a form of religious quest, a striving for spiritual unity with native nature and a healthy lifestyle, a religious modification of the green movement; the second is a form of nationalist propaganda, self-organization of chauvinists, and a religious framing of Russian neo-Nazism.

-A former Komsomol activist Ilya Lazarenko became one of the founders of the Union of Russian Youth.
-In 1992-1994 he was the head of the neo-Nazi youth movement called "Front of National Revolutionary Action" that evolved from the Union, and declared its allegiance to Orthodox Christianity.
-He published the newspapers Our March (1992–1993) and People's Construction (1993–1996).
-In March 1996, criminal proceedings were instituted against Lazarenko and he was the first person convicted of inciting ethnic hatred.
-While under investigation, Lazarenko broke with the Orthodox faith and, founded the neo-Nazi Navi Society (also known as the "Holy Church of the White Race") in Moscow on Hitler's birthday in 1996.
-He did so under the ideological influence of the founder of esoteric Hitlerism, Miguel Serrano In October 1994 Lazarenko became the leader of the youth neo-Nazi National Front party.
-The Navi Society was based on the worship of two supposedly Slavic gods, Yav and Navi, and practiced dress uniforms and rituals similar to Ku Klux Klan.
-The doctrine of the "church" was a combination of the ideas of Slavic neo-paganism with Indo-Aryan and Zoroastrian beliefs.
-Lazarenko identified "white people" exclusively with Russians.
-The main attribute of the movement's supporters were armbands with swastikas; others included Novgorod crosses (identical to Celtic crosses) with inscribed swastika, runic inscriptions, a ram's skull and Siegfried's sword.
-One of its goals was the extermination of people characterized by physical deformity.
-In 2005 Lazarenko repented and returned to the Orthodox Church.
+Another founding figure of post-Soviet neo-Nazism was former Komsomol activist Ilya Lazarenko; from 1992 to 1994, he led the neo-Nazi youth movement Front of National Revolutionary Action, which declared allegiance to Eastern Orthodoxy.
+In March 1996, a criminal case was opened against Lazarenko, which resulted in him becoming the first person in Russia to be convicted of inciting ethnic hatred.
+While under investigation, Lazarenko broke with Orthodoxy and, influenced by the ideas of Miguel Serrano, a founding figure of esoteric neo-Nazism, founded the neo-pagan neo-Nazi Navi Society (also known as the Holy Church of the White Race) in Moscow on 20 April (Hitler's birthday) 1996.
+The Navi Society was based on the worship of two supposedly Slavic gods, Yav and Navi, and had uniforms and rituals similar to those of the Ku Klux Klan.
+The doctrine of the society was a combination of Slavic neo-pagan ideas with Indo-Aryan and Zoroastrian beliefs.
+Lazarenko considered only Russians to be white.
+The main symbol of the movement was a swastika; others included the Novgorod cross with an inscribed swastika, runic inscriptions, a ram's skull, and Siegfried's sword.
+One of the society's goals was the extermination of people with physical deformities.
+In 2005 Lazarenko returned to Orthodoxy.
+According to Lazarenko, the coming of the “Third Rus',” a “thousand-year National Socialist Empire” called to usher in the “era of the New Sacred Civilization,” was nigh.